sambourgault/coilCAM/README.md

 ## Requirements
 Currently this library works only with Rhino 7 on both Mac and PC.

+(optional) In order to use the audioInterp object, you must have Python2 installed on your machine with the NumPy and SciPy libraries.
+See PythonRemote setup object for more information.

 ## Installation
 1. Open Grasshopper
 2. File > Special Folders > User Objects Folder to open the hidden user objects folder